Taking Action: Smart Moves to Get Started

 First Job is a First Step

-On the average, a person will have 10 career positions in his/her lifetime.
-Therefore, a student shouldn't fret if his/her first job is mediocre.
+On the average, a person will have 10 career positions in his or her lifetime.
+Therefore, a student shouldn't fret if the first job is mediocre.
 Entry-level jobs are often filled with long hours, low pay and hard work.
 It's one step in a series of several.

 Students also can struggle with whether to accept a first job offer or to wait for something better.
 Others wonder if they should negotiate salary, benefits or job responsibilities.